Pathoschild/canimod.github.io/guides/using-mods-1.0.md

 game's `Mods` folder.
 To uninstall a mod, just delete it from the `Mods` folder.

 <p class="warning">
-<strong>Note:</strong> if you're playing on Linux or Mac, make sure the mod has a Linux/Mac version
+<strong>Note:</strong> if you're playing on Linux or Mac, make sure the mod has a Linux/Mac version.
-or specifies Linux/Mac compatibility.
 SMAPI mods need to be compiled specifically for Linux and Mac.
-Most mods are still Windows-only since Linux/Mac modding is new.
+Most mods are still Windows-only since crossplatform modding is new.
 </p>

 There are two main places to download mods: